rach7777/monax-may/content/blog/2015/2015-09-17-selfdrivingbanks.md

 comments: true
 date: 2015-09-17T00:00:00Z
 excerpt: Self-driving business process automation is not just coming - it's here, now, today.
 In shipped code.
-Eris' COO and head of legal engineering, Preston, explains why this is both an enormous opportunity and an existential threat to current business models.
+Monax's COO and head of legal engineering, Preston, explains why this is both an enormous opportunity and an existential threat to current business models.
 meta: true